 Is experience needed?
 No experience or language skills are needed to work in day nursery care and community centres in Quito.
 Other projects further afield do require some Spanish ability.
 The local team will help you to organise Spanish lessons if you need some.

 Where will I be staying?
-The local team organise homestays for all volunteers which provides a great experience to improve or learn Spanish and experience more that Ecuador has to offer amongst local people.
+Your programme director organises homestays for all volunteers which provides a great experience to improve or learn Spanish and experience more that Ecuador has to offer amongst local people.

 How much is the homestay? $25 US Dollars per night which is approximately £125 per week in British Pounds.
 Homestays include meals.